canaxess/presentations/a11y-camp-2020/README.md

 | Links     | 1.3.1 Info and Relationships   | groups of related links use `<ol>`, `<ul>`, `<dl>`                                     | YES  |

 ### Example
-If a page has a heading structure:
+If a page has the following heading structure:
 ```html
 <h2>Heading 2</h2>
 <h4>Heading 4</h4>